 Cameras have been attached to drones since their first use.
 Its technology was often associated with a bulky apparatus that is often stored alone without much interaction with other technologies.
 Last year, Vivo mobile communication company was granted a patent application for a smartphone device with a built-in camera that also functions as a drone.
 The technology, which is a lot smaller than other drones on the market, is stored in the smartphone’s inner cavity.
 The drone can be deployed and operated directly from the device, enabling a range of integrated functions and the rapid exchange of information.

-The innovations mentioned above are examples of ways in which scientists and engineers are revolutionizing our day-to-day through drone technology.
+The innovations mentioned above are examples of ways in which scientists and engineers are revolutionising our day-to-day through drone technology.
 It’s impossible to predict how many different applications there will be for drones in the future, however, it’s clear that there are no limitations as to what might be possible.

-Minesoft’s global patent information solutions help organizations all over the world accelerate their innovation processes and increase their ROI by leveraging the power of patent data.
+Minesoft’s global patent information solutions help organisations all over the world accelerate their innovation processes and increase their ROI by leveraging the power of patent data.
 Visit our website for more information on how our solutions can help your team.
 Software such as Patbase can help you to search and analyse patent information across entire industries.
 With Minesoft Origin, you can leverage the power of AI to provide you with patent insights to inform strategic plans.
 If you are interested in exploring our solutions further, please feel free to contact our expert team, or book a free demo today.